Anda, Chhattisgarh

 Anda is a village located in Durg Tehsil of Durg district in the Indian state of Chhattisgarh.
 The village population is estimated to be at 4,169.

 As the constitution of India and Panchyati Raaj Act, Anda village is administrated by a Sarpanch (Head of Village) who is elected representative of the village.

 Village Anda It is believed that the name of this village was not Anda since the time of Lord Krishna.
 This village is located in Durg district of Chhattisgarh state.
-This is the distance of the village, about 13 kms from Durg bus stand.
-It is a matter of Dwapar era, at that time the number of snake snakes was more.
+This is the distance of the village, about 13 km from Durg bus stand.
+It is a matter of Dwapar era, at that time the number of snakes was more.